2023-24 Catalog

 No high school credit is granted by Valencia; high school credit for Dual Enrollment is awarded by the high school and is reflected on the high school transcript.
 College credits earned through Dual Enrollment are reflected on the college transcript.
 Valencia Dual Enrollment students are required by Florida Statute to submit an official, final high school transcript showing the date of graduation from high school before a Valencia transcript can be released and a Dual Enrollment student can become a regular degree-seeking student at Valencia.

 All active Dual Enrollment students are re-classified from Dual Enrollment to Personal Interest during the term of their high school graduation.
-This re-classification, which usually takes place in February, allows students to register for Valencia College classes in advance of high school graduation, as long as the actual class start date occurs after the high school graduation date.
-The Personal Interest designation also allows a student to continue as a non-degree seeking student until the high school diploma is received and a Change of Major/Program Form is submitted to re-classify the student from Personal Interest to a degree/certificate-seeking status.
-Note, however, that Dual Enrollment fee waivers are not applied for terms ending after high school graduation, and a non-degree-seeking student is not eligible for financial aid; thus, all tuition and fees must be paid by the student by the stated fee payment deadlines in the online official catalog.
+This re-classification, which usually takes place in February, allows students to register for Valencia College classes in advance of high school graduation.
+This includes Valencia College’s summer semester whose term dates may overlap with in-progress high school classes.
+The Personal Interest designation also allows a student to continue as a non-degree seeking student until the high school diploma is received.
+Note, however, that Dual Enrollment fee waivers are not applied for Valencia College courses in summer semester of their high school graduation year, terms ending after high school graduation, and a non-degree-seeking student is not eligible for financial aid; thus, all tuition and fees must be paid by the student by the stated fee payment deadlines in the online official catalog.

-In addition to (1) the final high school transcript and (2) the Change of Major/Program Form to update enrollment status from Dual Enrollment to degree seeking, students who wish to continue at Valencia must verify their Florida residency status for tuition purposes by submitting (3) the Residency Statement and supporting documentation (4) FAFSA must also be completed if applicable.
+In addition to the final high school transcript to update enrollment status from Dual Enrollment to degree seeking, students who wish to continue at Valencia College will be classified as a non-Florida resident beginning with their first term after high school graduation.
+In order to be classified as a Florida resident and pay in-state tuition and fees, students must submit a Florida residency statement and the required supporting documentation.
+When applicable, students must also complete the FAFSA.
 Also, international dual enrollment students must meet the admission requirements and procedures for international students outlined in the Admissions section of this catalog.
-If a Dual Enrolled student intends to graduate from Valencia simultaneously with high school graduation, the college will determine the student's graduation requirements based on the student's earliest date of enrollment as a Dual Enrolled student.
+If a Dual Enrolled student intends to graduate from Valencia College simultaneously with high school graduation, the college will determine the student's graduation requirements based on the student's earliest date of enrollment as a Dual Enrolled student.

 Flex Start scheduling offers students the opportunity to register for classes that begin and end at times other than the official beginning and ending dates of the Fall, Spring, and Summer Full Terms.
 Through Flex Start, courses are taught in five, six, eight and ten week periods.
 Generally, courses are offered 7 a.m. to 10 p.m., Monday through Sunday, and may be taught on campus and online.